 Diversity Initiatives in Faculty Affairs and at the University of Washington

 The recruitment and retention of traditionally underrepresented groups in the faculty at the iSchool is a top priority of Faculty Affairs.
 Working with the iSchool's Diversity Programs Coordinator, the UW Vice-Provost for Faculty Advancement, and others, Faculty Affairs addresses systemic barriers and roadblocks through changes in policy and practice and in dialogue with the faculty and the community.
-Below are three of our ongoing programs.
+Below are some of our ongoing programs.

 Each year Faculty Affairs supports women-only working lunches.
 The purpose of this is to support women faculty at all ranks, surface concerns and structural issues that affect their professional life.
 The discussions are summarized and presented anonymously to the Director for Faculty Affairs as work items and when appropriate taken to the Elected Faculty Council.

 The iSchool has invested resources in reaching out to scholars from traditionally underrepresented groups.
 We align recruitment and retention practices to help diversify the faculty and build an inclusive intellectual community.

 In collaboration with faculty we have developed policies that provide a supportive workplace for faculty with young families and for nursing parents.